 In line with the recommendation of the GCGC, the Supervisory Board has formed a Nomination Committee.
 This committee consists of three members representing the shareholders and suggests suitable candidates to the Supervisory Board for its recommendations for the election of Supervisory Board members to be made to the Annual General Meeting.
 There were two meetings of the Nomination Committee in the reporting year.
-Due to the planned departures of Ms. Dorothée Deuring and Dr. Ralph Heck as of the Annual General Meeting 2021, the Nomination Committee resolved in January and February 2021 to recommend to the shareholder representatives on the Supervisory Board that Dr. Silke Maurer and Dr. Roland Busch be proposed for election to the Supervisory Board by the next Annual General Meeting.
-In addition, given that the terms of office of all shareholder representatives on the Supervisory Board expired at the end of the Annual General Meeting in 2021, the Nomination Committee resolved to recommend to the shareholder representatives on the Supervisory Board that Dr. Eckhard Cordes, Mr. Frank Lutz, Mr. Robert Schuchna and Dr. Bettina Volkens be nominated for re-election to the Supervisory Board at the Annual General Meeting.
-Beyond this, the Nomination Committee did not convene in financial year 2021.
+Due to the planned departures of Ms. Dorothée Deuring and Dr. Ralph Heck as of the Annual General Meeting 2021, the Nomination Committee resolved in January and February 2021 to recommend to the shareholder representatives on the Supervisory Board by the next Annual General Meeting.
+In addition, given that the terms of office of all shareholder representatives on the Supervisory Board by the next Annual General Meeting.